OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Failing to destroy the server-side session is one of the most common logout functionality implementation errors.
 This error keeps the session or token alive, even after the user logs out of the application.
 An attacker who gets valid authentication information can continue to use it and hijack a user's account.

 Many mobile apps don't automatically log users out because it is inconvenient for customers by implementing stateless authentication.
 The application should still have a logout function, and it should be implemented according to best practices, destroying the access and refresh token on the client and server.
 Otherwise, authentication can be bypassed when the refresh token is not invalidated.
+Note that other sensitive types of information should be removed as well, in order to make sure that the application does not leak any type of information.

 #### Static Analysis